Pranjal-0307/ALU-CMOS-Verilog/README.md

 | 2️⃣ Execute Stage        | Perform selected ALU operation using CMOS gates  |
 | 3️⃣ Register Write Stage | Store result in destination register             |
 | 4️⃣ Memory Write Stage   | Write result to memory if enabled                |

-## 🧩 The schematic representation of this pipeline is shown below:
-📄 `Document/Pipeline_Diagram.png`

 ---